CebolaBros64/PaneponSFC-Text/README.md

 ### Tetris Attack
 (should also apply to Yoshi no Panepon, same game)
  * Tetris Attack.tbl
-   * Missing some characters.
+   * Missing some characters (mostly Japanese).
 Was once seperated into English and Japanese, before the encoding format was fully figured out.

 ## TO-DO
 * Figure out the pointer tables for both games.
 (Help needed)
 * ~Figure out abcde and Atlas.~ (Not using them anymore; instead I'm writing my own tool)
 * Japanese character tables for both games.
+(TA is a WIP.
+Haven't touched PdP yet, but I'd assume it's pretty similar)
-* ~Update "Usage" section of this README.~ (Removed for now)
+* ~Update "Usage" section of this README.~ (Removed for now; perhaps it should be moved to a Wiki page?)